Download the photos mentioned in this resource. (300 KB PDF)

 - Do not move infested plant materials to areas where the pest has not been reported.

-- Biological pesticides, including Bt (Bacillus thuringiensis) sprays are an option in some African countries, though they are not always available or affordable for small-scale farmers.
+- Biological pesticides, including Bt (Bacillus thuringiensis), are an option in some African countries, though they are not always available or affordable for small-scale farmers.
 In some countries, governments may provide subsidies or fund spraying programs.
-If available, apply 1 sachet per 15-litre knapsack of these products twice a week at three-week intervals.
+If available, apply 1 sachet of Bt product per 15-litre knapsack twice a week at three-week intervals.

 - Neem-based products

-Carefully observe your maize to check if there is significant damage.
-If you decide to use insecticides, try to rotate insecticides with different modes of action to avoid the pest developing resistance to individual insecticides or groups of insecticides.
-In the list of insecticides below, that would mean rotating products with different IRAC (Insecticide Resistance Action Committee) codes.
+If you decide to use insecticides (Go to definitions), rotate insecticides with different modes of action.
+This will help stop the pest from developing resistance to individual insecticides or groups of insecticides.
+In the list of insecticides below, that would mean rotating products with different IRAC (Insecticide Resistance Action Committee) codes (the codes are in the brackets).

-For example, in one cycle, you could spray Alpha-cypermethrin (group 3A); in the following cycle, you could change to chlorpyrifos (group 1B), so that you don’t use an insecticide with the same mode of action in consecutive cycles.
+For example, in one cycle, you could spray Alpha-cypermethrin (group 3A); in the following cycle, you could change to Diazinon (group 1B), an insecticide with a different mode of action.

 - Alpha-cypermethrin (Pyrethroids, group 3A)